-(f) No motor vehicle may be operated with speed-restricted tires labeled with a maximum speed of 55 mph or less in accordance with S6.5(e) of FMVSS No. 119 at speeds that exceed the rated limit of the tire.
+(f) No motor vehicle may be operated with speed-restricted tires labeled with a maximum speed of 55 mph or less in accordance with S6.5(e) of Federal Motor Vehicle Safety Standard No. 119 at speeds that exceed the rated limit of the tire.

 Tire Inspection Requirements

-The FMCSR require drivers to do a pre-trip and post trip inspection before and after every trip.
+The FMCSR requires drivers to do a pre-trip and post-trip inspection before and after every trip.
 But do you really know what that means?
-A proper inspection requires way more than just walking around, looking and kicking the tires.
-The time it takes may be the very reason that truck drivers sometimes fail to do a proper inspection.
+A proper inspection requires way more than just walking around, looking, and kicking the tires.
+The time it takes might be the very reason that truck drivers sometimes fail to do a proper inspection.

 First off, to do a proper truck tire inspection, the drive needs to have the proper tools.
 The truck driver needs to have a working air gauge, a tread depth gauge, a 3/8 inch bulge gauge, a blunt probe, pliers, and chalk or a crayon to mark issues in tires.
-Each of these tools enable to driver to inspect of things that the naked eye cannot discern on a simple visual inspection.
+Each of these tools enables the driver to inspect things that the naked eye cannot discern on visual inspection.

 Things to Look for in a Truck Tire Inspection

-While truck drivers may use regrooved tires, they may only do so on certain axels.
-They are generally not allowed on busses.
-Furthermore, each truck axel must use the same type of tire—biased or radial.
+While truck drivers may use regrooved tires, they may only do so on certain axles.
+They are generally not allowed on buses.
+Furthermore, each truck axle must use the same type of tire—biased or radial.